-On 8 September, the government announced the Energy Price Guarantee (EPG) which caps the unit of cost of energy per kWh for pre-pay and bill-pay tariffs.
-While a household's bill will continue to be influenced by how much energy is used, the government have estimated that a typical household will pay under £2,500 per year for their energy.
+The Energy Price Guarantee (external link) (EPG) caps the unit of cost of energy per kWh for pre-pay and bill-pay tariffs.
+While a household's bill will continue to be influenced by how much energy is used, the Ofgem price cap has been set at £1,834 for a typical household per year.

 Household Support Fund

 The Cambridgeshire Household Support Fund (external link) has been created to help people experiencing immediate financial hardship to pay for food and household energy bills.
 Help is available for pensioners and other people on eligible benefits who are struggling with food and energy costs.